Why is Final Fantasy XV so important?

 The soundtrack of Final Fantasy XV is absolutely breathtaking.
 Every track in the game successfully captures the current mood.
 The battle tracks are upbeat and exciting, the driving tracks are peaceful and relaxing, the overworld music is mysterious and invokes a feeling of curiosity.
 Final Fantasy XV’s soundtrack took 10 years to create, and it is clear that the composers put a great amount of effort into it.
 Moreover, soundtracks of previous Final Fantasy games can be purchased in-game using Gil and played on the Regalia, the car that Noctis’ party uses.
 It is incredible to play old favourites like Aerith’s Theme from Final Fantasy VII or Terra’s Theme from Final Fantasy VI while looking at the breathtaking visual during car rides.
 The soundtrack of Final Fantasy XV is incredible, and can make a case for best soundtrack in the series.

 Final Fantasy XV is a highly enjoyable yet flawed game.
-There are moments of pure brilliance, such as the music of the Leviathan boss fight and the game’s ending.
+There are moments of pure brilliance, such as the music and the game’s ending.
 However, there are also a significant amount of low points, including moments of poor storytelling and questionable design choice.
 The game is recommended for RPG fans who enjoy fast-paced, exciting combat.
 The battle system, complemented by an incredible soundtrack, is the highlight of the game.
 The story has its fair share of incredible moments, but falls short in the second half.
-One should not go into the game expecting an incredible tale, rather, a competent story to accompany the action and exploration.
+One should not go into the game expecting an incredible tale; rather, expect a competent story to accompany the action and exploration.
 With this in mind, old time fans and newcomers to the series alike can find enjoyment in Final Fantasy XV.

 Final Score: 8/10